quintel/documentation/general/heat_pumps.md

 - Cut-off COP hot water = 3.05
 - Cut-off COP space heating = 3.61 `

+For the HHP (on hydrogen) we adopted these cut-off COP's for hot water and space heating.

 ### Space heating - Heat pump ground